Mortimer333/Tab_JF/HOWTOSYNTAX.md

       }
 [...]
 ```
-This will create an `standalone landmark` aka `standmark` each time this letter is found.
+This will create an `standalone landmark` a.k.a. `standmark` each time this letter is found.
 It will be highlighted with chosen attributes and removed from sentence.
 So lets try our example:

-After adding `single` sentence will be breaked into 5 pieces:
+After adding `single` sentence will be broken into 5 pieces:
 1. `.class`
 2. `<space>`
 3. `span`